importcjj/rust-ajson/README.md

 [dependencies]
 gjson = "*"
 ```
-Then import it to your code:
+Then add it to your code:
 ```rust
 extern crate gjson;
 ```